The Promised Land (Bruce Springsteen song)

-"The Promised Land" is a song by Bruce Springsteen from his 1978 album Darkness on the Edge of Town.
-It was released as a single in Europe, backed by another song from Darkness on the Edge of Town, "Streets of Fire", the third single from the album after "Badlands" and "Prove It All Night".
+"The Promised Land" is a song by the American singer-songwriter Bruce Springsteen from his 1978 album Darkness on the Edge of Town.
+It was released as a single in the United Kingdom, backed by another song from Darkness on the Edge of Town, "Streets of Fire", the third single from the album after "Badlands" and "Prove It All Night".
 "The Promised Land" was also included on the compilation album The Essential Bruce Springsteen.
-The song has been a staple of Springsteen's live shows since 1978, and has been included on several concert albums and videos.
-The live album Live/1975–85 includes a 1985 performance of "The Promised Land" from a concert in Los Angeles, California.
-A performance of the song from a 2003 concert in Barcelona is included on the Live in Barcelona video.
-A June 28, 2009 live performance in London from the Working on a Dream Tour was included on the London Calling: Live in Hyde Park DVD.
-The box set The Promise contains video of three live performances of "The Promised Land", a 2009 performance from the Paramount Theater in Asbury Park, New Jersey, without an audience, a 1978 performance from a concert in Phoenix, Arizona, and another 1978 performance from a concert in Houston, Texas.
-Darren Hanlon covered "The Promised Land" on Play Some Pool, Skip Some School, Act Real Cool.
-Eddie Vedder has also covered this song live.

 Background

 "The Promised Land" originated through a trip to Utah and Nevada on August 16–20, 1977, with photographer Eric Meola (who shot the Born to Run cover) and guitarist Steven Van Zandt.
 After flying to Salt Lake City and renting a red 1965 Ford Galaxie, the group set out towards Reno, Nevada, Meola looking for photo ops, Springsteen to see some of the places he envisioned in his dreams.
 He was also upset, because one of his heroes, Elvis Presley, had just died.
 Springsteen "wanted to take every single side road that we could in Nevada", according to Meola.
 On the trip, they slept in the Galaxie, saw the wilderness and got caught in a thunderstorm.
 Eric came back with the photographs that were used in 2010 for The Promise: The Darkness on the Edge of Town Story.
-Thirty days later, Bruce came to the Record Plant with the words and music he had been working on since he left Nevada, for a song called "The Promised Land".
+Thirty days later, Springsteen came to the Record Plant with the words and music he had been working on since he left Nevada, for a song called "The Promised Land".
 The band did three takes on September 30, then came back on October 27, 1977 with a bunch of new lyrics, worked on it all day (20 takes), and finished the song.
-After mixing, Bruce would change his mind at the last minute, ordering that Steve Van Zandt's guitar solo (comes right before the sax solo), which had been removed from the final mix, be put back in, after the record has already been sent to be mastered.
+After mixing, Springsteen would change his mind at the last minute, ordering that Steve Van Zandt's guitar solo (comes right before the sax solo), which had been removed from the final mix, be put back in, after the record has already been sent to be mastered.
 As a result, side two had to be remastered. but the record was still released on June 2, 1978.